 (Updated 16th October 2020)

 This page is where you will find details of the online bridge sessions I am offering while the coronavirus is keeping us all either in isolation or at a distance from each other.
 Sadly perhaps, there has never been a better time to play and brush up your game.
-With our help in some cases, many of you have now experienced at least one session of online bridge and most of you new to it seem to be loving it, although there is obviously less friendly social interaction than at our sessions in Wytham have been off the agenda for so long (six months already).
+It is a shame that our regular friendly social sessions in Wytham have been off the agenda for so long (six months already).
 Rest assured that they will be coming back (twice a week in future) as soon as government restrictions allow.

 For now the online game is all that there is, but it is good that, different as it is, many of you are finding playing online such a rewarding experience.
 Our week now looks like this.
-I am running a regular Monday morning topic seminars (two hours with presentation slides and direct Q and A participation via Zoom) for several weeks now, with only a summer break and occasional interruptions because of some other commitments.
+I have been running a regular Monday morning topic seminars (two hours with presentation slides and direct Q and A participation via Zoom) for several weeks now, with only a summer break and occasional interruptions because of some other commitments.
 The topics for the coming weeks can be found on the seminars page.

 How it works now is that each table has its own Zoom breakout room, where the players can freely chat to each other without having the distraction of hearing those at other tables also talking.
 Everybody at the table can communicate directly with each other as well, just as when we met in Wytham.
-You don’t have to do anything except click the link I will send out on Tuesday mornings around 9am and sign in to Bridge Base Online.
+You don’t have to do anything except click the Zoom link I send out on Tuesday mornings around 9am and sign in to Bridge Base Online.
 I set everything else up.